 Consumer Reports Magazine has published an exhaustive report on Beef.
 You can read the full report here.
 Its focus is primarily on food safety, animal husbandry, and sustainability.
 But it covered more than that down to levels of minutia that turned beef into a rather scary, complicated clinical topic that one would never see written the same way regarding spinach.

 For instance, its emphasis on bacteria contamination seems to have been overly focused on beef like it’s the bad guy.
-For that reason I have provided you the opportunity to download the CDC Report titled Surveillance for Foodborne Disease Outbreaks United States 1998 to 2008 by clicking here.
-It puts food safety into proper perspective.
-Even though Consumer Reports stated that grass-fed meats have the best contaminant-free record, the report’s sampling method may not pass proper scientific scrutiny.
-Through their lack of fairness, they did not show comparisons of food safety issues between beef and other food products such as pork, poultry, vegetables, fruit and so on.
-Nor did they point out that some of the pathogens they reported on were more likely to occur on picnics and other settings.
+For that reason I have provided you the opportunity to download the CDC Report titled Surveillance for Foodborn Disease Outbreaks United States 1998 to 2008 by clicking here.

 UNITED STATES: The Food and Drug Administration says meat andmilk products from cloned animals and their offspring are safe to eat.